osamuaoki/inputmethod-shortcuts/README.md

 version if `metadata.json` is adjusted.)

-Alternatively, you may download `inputmethod-shortcuts@osamu.debian.org.zip` from this github repo and use `gnome-tweak-tool` to install it.
+Alternatively, you may download `inputmethod-shortcuts@osamu.debian.org.zip` from this github repo or GNOME extension site and use `gnome-tweak-tool` or browser to install it.

 At this moment, configuring of shortcut key assignments requires you to rewrite `schema/org.gnome.shell.extensions.inputmethod-shortcuts.gschema.xml` file and